 It’s also important to drink plenty of water before and after your sports massage.
 Massage can help release toxins from your muscles, so it’s important to flush them out by drinking plenty of water.
 Aim for half an ounce of water per pound of body weight.

 Finally, be sure to listen to your body and take it easy after your sports massage.
 While an athletic massage can be beneficial, it’s also important not to overdo it.
 Too much massage can lead to soreness or even injury.
-So if you’re feeling especially sore after a session, take a few days off to recover.
+This is why its a good idea to follow up with your chiropractor that will lead you in the right direction as far as frequency.
+Read our previous post about how sports chiropractic benefits athletes.

 Wrapping Things Up